digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.eb.2022.11.11.md

 Today will be a boring day.
 I'll change all the iNaturalist DBGI codes entries frome dbgi_id to emi_external_id and from DBGI_SPL_000000 to dbgi_000000.

 # done
+All is done except those ones down, that will be done when old samples will be relabeled.
 # notes

 iNaturalist entries without new spl_code batch bw silica + nitro :